2016 Stanley Cup playoffs: Television

 This marked the fifth postseason under NBC Sports' 10-year contract for American television rights, and the second under Sportsnet and TVA Sports' current 12-year contract for Canadian television rights.
 In the United States, all playoff games were nationally televised by either NBC, NBCSN, CNBC, USA Network, and NHL Network.
 During the first round, these national telecasts co-existed with those of the regional rightsholders, after which NBC had exclusive rights to the remaining games.

-In Canada, all games were aired in English during the second postseason coverage of Rogers Media's 12-year contract of exclusive NHL rights, through its Sportsnet channel and CBC (as part of Hockey Night in Canada), and in French by TVA Sports.
+In Canada, this marked the second postseason under Rogers Media's 12-year contract.
+Games aired across Sportsnet, SN1, SN360, FX, and CBC under the Hockey Night in Canada brand.
+Games also aired in French by TVA Sports.

 With all seven of the NHL's Canadian teams out of the playoffs, media sources predicted that Rogers would take a massive decline in viewership.
 During the regular season, the Sunday-night Hometown Hockey games saw ratings drop 34 percent, while Hockey Night in Canada fell 18 per cent, culminating in the season closer on April 9 that attracted just 721,000 viewers.
 To cut production costs, Rogers only employed three full-time play-by-play crews, along with a fourth on spot duty, during the first round.
 In the second round, Rogers only sent a crew for games broadcast on CBC, while simulcasting NBC's feeds for all other games (which aired on Sportsnet).
 The Hockey News estimated that Rogers saved per game if they simulcasted a U.S. feed instead of producing their own separate broadcast.

 Ratings were also down in the United States, with the conference finals down by 9%, and ratings for the finals down to an average of 4 million viewers, making it the third-lowest-rated finals since 2006.
 The decline was credited to multiple factors, including the lack of Original Six teams or teams from key media markets such as Chicago, Los Angeles, and New York, and heavy competition from the 2016 NBA Playoffs and Game of Thrones (which aired against the series-ending game 6).